ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

     such as the parameter registry {{iana-ratelimit-parameters}}.

   Response status code:
-  : RateLimit fields may be returned in both
+  : RateLimit header fields may be returned in both
     successful (see {{Section 15.3 of HTTP}}) and non-successful responses.
     This specification does not cover whether non Successful responses count on quota usage,